Our Renovation Progress

 From time to time, select exhibits will close for renovation to reinvigorate the guest experience, provide routine maintenance, and ensure a safe space for our animals to inhabit.
 We cannot wait to welcome guests back to these areas soon, but in the meantime, follow along and learn about the progress below!

-Our harbor seal exhibit is due for a refurbishment to help keep it safe for our four seal ambassadors.
+Our harbor seal exhibit was due for a refurbishment to help keep it safe for our four seal ambassadors.
 The exhibit opened to the public in 1996, and we last conducted routine maintenance in 2018.
-The seals have moved to a temporary habitat behind the scenes where our staff can maintain their daily routine.
-We expect to move them back to their exhibit before the end of the summer.

-Our ray touch pool was built in 1998 and is currently undergoing a revitalization process to add new vinyl flooring around the exhibit and improve the floor of the pool itself.
-Most of the rays that were in this exhibit can still be seen elsewhere in the Aquarium, including the Light Tower exhibit with the sea turtles or in the Chesapeake Bay Aquarium!
+Our ray touch pool was built in 1998 and recently underwent a revitalization process to add new vinyl flooring around the exhibit and improve the floor of the pool itself.
+Most of the rays that were in this exhibit have been available to view elsewhere in the Aquarium, including the Light Tower exhibit with the sea turtles or in the Chesapeake Bay Aquarium!

 The South Building